Net Relevancy Levels

 • The current emote index of each player.

-Modifying the number in a given network level
+Modifying the number in a given net relevancy level for a given group

-The number of entities in a given network level can be modified in 2 ways:
+The number of entities in a given net relevancy level can be modified in 2 ways:

 • To modify the number of players in the foreground level, use PlayerClient.Networking.NumInForeground (in the game config)